chemaiRenny/hex_decode-decompress/README.md

 This is program decodes and decompresses hex-encode compressed string from a server through a client

+## Requirements
+- make
+- c compiler preferably gcc.
+Using another compiler will require editing of the makefile
 ## How it works

 The main file combines the hex_decode and  decmp files which decode and decompress hex-encoded string respectively